 The Saints tacked on a run in the third inning on St. Cin's third homerun of the season--a towering shot to left centerfield.

 After St. Cin had retired the first 10 batters of the game in the circle, Vermont broke through for two runs in the fourth inning.
 Ramsey drove home the first run with a single to right field and later scored following a fielding error.
 The Saints got one run back in the bottom of the frame as Griner doubled home Getz.

 Siena broke the game open in the fifth with five runs on three hits.
 Reserve catcher Andrea Piela came through with a clutch run-scoring single to right field to highlight the rally.
-Griner also picked up her second RBI and third hit of the game to push the score to 8-2.
+Griner also picked up her second RBI and third hit of the game to push the score

 In the sixth, Vermont tacked on a pair of runs with back-to-back homeruns off the bats of Ramsey and Aimee Kern.
 It would be the closest the Catamounts could get, as sophomore Janelle Iaquinto came in to close the door in the seventh, working a perfect frame with two strikeouts.
 Siena had 15 hits compared to Vermont's four.

 Siena travel to St. Francis (NY) tomorrow.
 The Saints host MAAC foes Canisius and Rider Saturday and Sunday at 1 p.m.